 But working more closely together does not require the creation of a new and artificial European super-state.

-It is ironic that when those countries such as the Soviet Union, which have tried to run everything from the centre, are learning that success depends on dispersing power and decisions away from
+It is ironic that just when those countries

+such as the Soviet Union, which have tried

-28
+to run everything from the centre, are

+learning that success depends on

+dispersing power and decisions away from
-the centre, some in the Community seem to

-want to move in the opposite direction.
+the centre, some in the Community seem to want to move in the opposite direction.

 Fortunately, they are not succeeding.

-In the Single Market programme the Community is adopting measures designed to free markets, to widen choice, and to produce greater economic convergence through reduced government intervention.
+In the Single Market programme the

+Community is adopting measures designed to

+free markets, to widen choice, and to

+produce greater economic convergence

+through reduced government intervention.

 And quite right too.

-We have not embarked on the business of
+We have not successfully rolled back the

-rolling back the frontiers of the state at home, only to see them reimposed at a European level, with a European super-state exercising a new dominance from Brussels.
+frontiers of the state at home, only to

+see them reimposed at a European level,

+with a European super-state exercising a

+new dominance from Brussels.

 Certainly we want to see Europe more

 united and with a greater sense of common

-30

 purpose.
-But it must be in a way which preserves the different traditions, customs and the sense of pride in one's for that own country which have been the source of Europe's vitality and inventiveness through the centuries.
+But it must be in a way which

+preserves the different traditions,

+own country, for these have been the source of Europe's vitality and inventiveness through the centuries.

 Encouraging Change

 My second guideline is this.